linomp/arduino-mqtt-coap-webthing/README.md

 # Motion classification application on an arduino board supporting multiple IoT Protocols

-Final project of Enabling Technologies for IIoT Summer School by University of Pisa, 2022.
+Final project of the Enabling Technologies for IIoT Summer School by University of Pisa, 2022.

-The objective is to develop a movement classification sensor on an arduino board  (using embedded ML capabilities of the hardware) and expose its functionality either:
+The objective is to develop a motion classification application on an arduino board  (using embedded ML capabilities of the hardware) and connect it to the external world either:

 - by sending the events through an MQTT topic
 - by sending events with Coap protocol (pub/sub mode)